 Listen to the birds.

 How many songs are there?
 How many baby wrens will hatch in the new nesting box?
 These important questions are best contemplated on a cushioned lounge chair with eyes shut.
+Just listening to the breeze and bird songs.

 Play in the dirt.

-Enjoy the doing not the getting done.
+Enjoy the doing, not the getting done.

 Nap in the shade.